Skip to main content

 Qualifications:

-Law students that have completed their first year.
+aw students that have completed their first year.
 Law school graduates are not eligible for student positions.
 Students chosen will be subject to a background investigation, which can take up to three months.
 Must be a U.S. citizen.
-Must provide information for a background investigation (includes inquiry into suitability issues such as illegal activity such as drug use, outstanding debts, tax information, etc.).
+Must provide information for a background investigation (includes inquiry into suitability issues such as illegal activity including drug use, outstanding debts, tax information, etc.).
 Final approval for all applications is then obtained from the Department of Justice in Washington, D.C.

 Minimum Participation Required: 6-8 weeks